mapswipe/python-mapswipe-workers/docs/source/installation.md

 ```

 #### Sentry

 The MapSwipe workers use sentry to capture exceptions.
 You can find your project’s DSN in the “Client Keys” section of your “Project Settings” in Sentry.
 Check [Sentry's documentation](https://docs.sentry.io/error-reporting/configuration/?platform=python) for more information.
-You need to provide information on Sentry in your `configuration.json`.:

 ```json
 "sentry": {